EudyContreras/NodeJS-Server-API-Template/README.md

   [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](https://lbesson.mit-license.org/)
 </div>

-A production ready boilerplate backed by express and mongoDB using the MERN stack architecture.
-It features a fully installable Isomorphic/Universal rendering experience using react, as a well as redux for state management.
+A blazing fast and production ready boilerplate backed by the MERN stack architecture.
+It features a fully installable Isomorphi PWA that uses redux for state management.
 The boilerplate is highly customizable and it allows you to choose the render method of choice.
-(SSR, CSR)
+(SSR, CSR) among many other things.
+Built to provide the best possible developer experience with scaleability, performance and best practices in mind.
 <img src="./.media/demo_light.gif">.

 <div align="center">
-  <sub>Created and maintained with love ❤️ by your friendly neighborhood coder <a href="https://github.com/EudyContreras">Eudy Contreras</a> </a>.</sub>
+  <sub>Created and maintained with love ❤️ by your friendly neighborhood coder <a href="https://github.com/EudyContreras">Eudy Contreras</a>.</sub>
 </div>

 ### Technologies